mxttheuzs/sono-zen/replit.md

 - June 30, 2025.
 Netlify build optimization: Implemented comprehensive build fixes to resolve deployment timeout issues - increased memory allocation, optimized node version, added build caching, and created deployment scripts to handle Lucide React icon processing bottleneck.
 - July 2, 2025.
 UTMify tracking integration: Added UTMify script for UTM parameter capture and tracking on all pages.
 Script loads asynchronously with data-utmify-prevent-xcod-sck and data-utmify-prevent-subids attributes for optimal performance and privacy compliance.
 - July 3, 2025.
 Pricing update: Changed main price from R$ 19,90 to R$ 27,90 with new reference price of R$ 47,90 (previously R$ 89,70).
 Updated discount calculation to show 42% OFF savings of R$ 20,00.
 Also updated Facebook Pixel event tracking values to reflect new pricing.
+- July 3, 2025.
+Major content enhancement: Completely redesigned "O que você vai aprender" section with 6 specialized modules instead of 4 basic ones.
+Added detailed breakdowns for each module including specific techniques (4-7-8 breathing, acupressure points, 5-4-3-2-1 anxiety method), scientific elements (432Hz frequencies, binaural beats), and practical implementation details.
+Enhanced titles to be more specific and compelling.
+Added comprehensive content lists showing exactly what users will learn in each module.
+Updated header to emphasize "180+ pages of transformative content" and "12,000+ transformations" for stronger social proof.

 ## User Preferences